atheme-legacy/tethys/README.md

     $ git submodule init
     $ git submodule update

-ircd-micro can be compiled and installed using the typical sequence:
+You will need to run `git submodule update` for each successive pull. ircd-micro can be then compiled and installed using the typical sequence:

     $ ./configure
     $ make